The Escape: Chapter Seven: The Moment

 Something nearby smelled like death.
 Probably a rat, but maybe something bigger.
 We went wide to avoid it, but JJ woke.

-“Gross,” he said.
-“Where are we?”
+“Gross,” he said, wrinkling his nose.
+A moment later, he said, “Where are we?”

 Alaina patted his back.
 “On a trip, honey.”